 The minimum requirement is applied to all antenna connectors or TAB connectors, they may be tested one at a time or multiple antenna connectors or TAB connectors may be tested in parallel as shown in annex D.1.1 for BS type 1-C or in annex D.3.1 for BS type 1-H. Whichever method is used the procedure is repeated until all antenna connectors or TAB connectors necessary to demonstrate conformance have been tested.

-1) For an antenna connector or TAB connector declared to be capable of single carrier operation only (D.16), set the antenna connector or the TAB connector under test to transmit a signal according to the applicable test configuration in clause 4.8 using the corresponding test models:
+1) For an antenna connector or TAB connector declared to be capable of single carrier operation only (D.16), set the antenna connector or the TAB connector under test to transmit a signal according to the applicable test configuration in clause 4.8 using the corresponding test models with the highest supported by BS modulation order as described in table 6.5.3.4.2-1.

-- NR-FR1-TM 3.1a if 256QAM is supported by BS without power back off, or

-- NR-FR1-TM3.1a at manufacturer's declared rated output power if 256QAM is supported by BS with power back off, and NR-FR1-TM3.1 at maximum power, or

-- NR-FR1-TM3.1 if highest modulation order supported by BS is 64QAM, or

-- NR-FR1-TM3.2 if highest modulation order supported by BS is 16QAM, or

-- NR-FR1-TM3.3 if highest modulation order supported by BS is QPSK.
+Table 6.5.3.4.2-1: Test models to be used for Modulation quality test (all PRBs) for BS type 1-C and BS type 1-H